 Lee had gone through his toughest period when Malaysia chose to separate itself from Singapore.
 When Lee shed tears on public television marked one of the most historic moments in Singapore history.
 However, he never gave up, strengthened his resolve and continued to believe that he could develop Singapore into what he envisioned it to be.

 A leader must have this resolve to just press on no matter how difficult the circumstances.
 In fact, it is this quality that separates the good from the excellent.
 Everyone can lead well when circumstances are favourable, but it is the times of adversity that distinguishes you as an excellent leader.
 Moreover, when you choose to press on, you will develop a tenacity and persistence that will carry you through your leadership journey.

 The heart of Lee’s leadership legacy is Succession Planning, which he established as the key tenet of governance to ensure that good people will be in charge.
 Lee planned for the people that will take over him years before he actually stepped down as Prime Minister.
 He saw the importance of developing the next generation of leaders to lead the nation.
 The saying goes; there is no success without a successor.
-To be successful as a leader, your organization must transcend you and you must be humble enough to acknowledge that.
-If you are indispensable to your organization, then your organization will not last after you're gone.
-You need to strive to build an organization centred on a mission or purpose rather than an organization that is centred on you.
+To be successful as a leader, your organisation must transcend you and you must be humble enough to acknowledge that.
+If you are indispensable to your organisation, then your organisation will not last after you’re gone.
+You need to strive to build an organisation centred on a mission or purpose rather than an organisation that is centred on you.

 According to his successor, Emeritus Senior Minister Goh Chok Tong, “Succession planning has long been a part of the Government’s DNA”.
 Likewise, when ESM Goh took over from Mr. Lee as Prime Minister in 1990, he planned for succession.
 The current Prime Minister Lee Hsien Loong, who took over from ESM Goh in 2004 is also working very hard to plan for succession.